 A shared web hosting plan is recommended for the following groups;

-Websites which expect only a small number of initial visitors for instance, 500 guests per day.
+Websites that expect only a small number of initial visitors, for instance, 500 guests per day.

 Those who are working on borrowed capital or self-raised capital to run a startup enterprise